eBook Published by

 Feelings of inadequacy or unfulfillment?

-Looking back, I can’t believe that many of my friends or colleagues scored by the time they were 22, I’d be surprised if some of them scored more than a once or twice in their lives.
+Looking back, I can’t believe that many of my friends or colleagues scored by the time they were 22.
+I’d be surprised if some of them scored more than a once or twice in their lives.
+(I’ve known several Rotherham United strikers with the same success rate).
 But they exuded more confidence and bravado than me and I suppose I was taken in by the rhetoric.

 So, what if I was to die without... doing it?